-Section 4 of HRSA's SF-424 Application Guide provides instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, certifications, and abstract.
-You must submit the information outlined in the Application Guide in addition to the program-specific information below.
+Section 4 of HRSA's SF-424 Application Guide provides general instructions for the budget, budget narrative, staffing plan, and personnel requirements, assurances, certifications, etc. You must submit the information outlined in the HRSA SF-424 Application Guide in addition to the program-specific information below.
 You are responsible for reading and complying with the instructions included in HRSA's SF-424 Application Guide except where instructed in the NOFO to do otherwise.
 You must submit the application in the English language and in the terms of U.S. dollars (45 CFR § 75.111(a)).

-See Section 8.5 of the Application Guide for the Application Completeness Checklist.
+See Section 8.5 of the HRSA SF-424 Application Guide for the Application Completeness Checklist.

-Application Page Limit
+Application Page Limitation

-The total size of all uploaded files counted in the page limit may not exceed the equivalent of 80 pages when printed by HRSA.
-The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
-Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-Indirect Cost Rate Agreement (if applicable) and proof of non-profit status do not count in the page limit.
-We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.
+The total size of all uploaded files counted in the page limitation may not exceed the equivalent of 80 pages when printed by HRSA.
+The page limitation includes the project and budget narratives, attachments, and letters of commitment and support required in the HRSA SF-424 Application Guide and this NOFO.
+Standard OMB-approved forms that are included in the workspace application package do not count in the page limitation.
+Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-22-016 and/or HRSA-22-017, it may count against the page limitation.
+Any hyperlinked attachments will not be reviewed/opened by HRSA.
+Indirect Cost Rate Agreement (if applicable) and proof of non-profit status do not count in the page limitation.
+We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limitation.

-Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.
-The three (3) funding opportunity numbers included in this announcement are stated in the table below.
-Be sure to submit the application under the correct funding opportunity number.
+Applications must be complete, within the specified page limitation, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.